zezadas/presentation-clickers/readme.md

+This is a fork of [presentation-clickers](https://github.com/marcnewlin/presentation-clickers)

+Some presentation clickers using HS304 use different magic bytes.
+This fork tries to solve this issue.

+## How to use?
+ - ```sudo ./tools/preso-scanner.py -f hs304```
+ Check the output.
+At the end of the line the following text can be read: ..
+Magic Byte: 0xdafc Once you have the magic byte, pass it to injector script.
+ - ```sudo ./tools/preso-injector.py -f hs304 -m dafc```
+ That's all!!
+Hope it works.

 ## Presentation Clickers

 I was in the mood for some RF reverse-engineering, so I ordered a few presentation clickers and had a bit of fun.